ChuckPa/UserCredentialReset/README.md

 1. A Plex Media Server account at https://app.plex.tv
 2. A valid server Prefernces.xml containing the MachineID and ProcessedMachineID fields.
-3. 'curl'  (C-utl) utility for your host.
+3. 'curl'  (C-url) utility for your host.
 4. 'tar' or 'zip' to extract the utility script from the pretective wrapper.
 5. Plex Media Server stopped.